Mokpo: Health care

 As of 2008, the number of doctors per capita was 11.41 per thousand, increasing from 10.45 of the prior year.
-The council of doctors in Mokpo city has stated that the ongoing economic improvement, as well as the growing populations, will cause the need for the construction of middle-sized or larger hospitals and clinics.
+The council of doctors in Mokpo has stated that the ongoing economic improvement, as well as the growing populations, will cause the need for the construction of middle-sized or larger hospitals and clinics.

 Mokpo National hospital was established in 1962, specifically for the treatment of tuberculosis.
 Originally a city hospital, the state took over operations in 2002.

 The ministry of Health chose Mokpo and Incheon as a sites for operating medical helicopters.
 Hankook hospital was officially designated the location for these emergency services.